Surjectivity of the total Clifford invariant and Brauer dimension: Surjectivity of the total Clifford invariant

 We introduce two conditions on an integral scheme $X$ with function field $K$: \begin{enumerate} \item[\textit{A}] Every central division $K$-algebra of period 2 and degree dividing $4$, which is Brauer equivalent to the generic fiber of an Azumaya $\OO_X$-algebra, is isomorphic to the generic fiber of an Azumaya division $\OO_X$-algebra, i.e., restriction to the generic point $\Aztwo_d(X) \to \Aztwo_d(K)$ is surjective for $d$ dividing $4$.

 \item[\textit{B}] Every $\AA \in \Brtwo(X)$ satisfies $\ind(\AA_K)\, |\, \per(\AA_K)^2$, i.e., $\ind(\AA_K)\, |\, 4$. \end{enumerate}

-Condition \textit{A} is a kind of ``purity for division algebras'' of period 2 and degree dividing 4.
+Condition \textit{A} is a kind of ``purity for division algebras'' of period 2 and degree dividing 4, or ``purity for $\GL_4/\mu_2$-torsors'' in the setting of Colliot-Th\'el\`ene--Sansuc~\cite{colliot-thelene_sansuc:fibres_quadratiques}.
 Condition \textit{B} might be restated loosely as ``$X$ has Brauer dimension 2'' for classes of period 2.
 See~\cite[\S4]{ketura} for the precise notion of Brauer dimension.

 We now prove that under conditions \textit{A} and \textit{B}, we get an ``unramified symbol length'' bound on the Brauer group, which is stronger than the generation hypothesis needed for Corollary~\ref{thm:main1}.